GAM-team/GAM/docs/Users.md

 * `allfields|basic` - Display all non custom schema fields for each user.
 * `full` - Display all fields including  all custom schema fields for each user.
 * `<UserFieldName>* [fields <UserFieldNameList>]` - Only display selected fields.
-* `schemas|custom all` - Get custom schema information for all schemas.
+* `schemas|custom all` - Display custom schema information for all schemas.
-* `schemas|custom <SchemaNameList>` - Get custom schema information for a selected list of schemas.
+* `schemas|custom <SchemaNameList>` - Display all fields or selected fields of the specified custom schemas

 By default, when aliases are displayed, all aliases are displayed.
 Use `aliasmatchpattern <RegularExpression>` to limit the display of aliases to those that match `<RegularExpression>`.